Culture & Society5 min read Last updated: May 20, 2026

 Ideas can come from any source, so it's important to always be open to new experiences and observations.
 Ideas can arise from real events, memories, dreams, or even ordinary observation of the behavior of people around you.

 Notice and distinguish ideas that come to you unexpectedly.
-Let's say you are traveling by train and you meet a very interesting person who tells a lot about his travels.
+Imagine you are traveling by train and you meet a very interesting person who tells you about their adventures.
 Write it down in your notes with a detailed description of the person and their stories.
 Perhaps it will become the prototype of the character of your novel!

 Learn to pay attention to detail and ask yourself questions about things that interest you or excite your imagination.